How to Use Research to Jumpstart Your Major Gift Program

 All this will make them feel more connected to your organization—and far more likely to give a major gift.
 The most helpful information, once you’ve narrowed your prospects, always comes from asking questions and opening a dialogue.
 You can let these personal conversations guide your strategy moving forward.

 Yes, your existing donor base is a great place to start.
 However, you should also take this opportunity to find new individuals who could be prospects for your organization.
 How will you reach them?
 A data set that catalogues gifts to nonprofits can help.
-You need to identity the capacity, propensity, and affinity of prospects to give.
+You need to identify the capacity, propensity, and affinity of prospects to give.

 Find a platform like iWave that allows a search for people with philanthropic interests and a history of giving to organizations similar or relevant to yours.
 These donors could be your next major gift givers if you take initiative and make the ask!